flinksey/100-Days-of-Code/log.md

 **Thoughts**: It's taking some time for me to debug the grid_update function.
 I'm wondering if I should just scrap the function and redo it from scratch.
 Perhaps I'm looking at it the wrong way.
 But for whatever it's worth, it's a fun challenge and I'm enjoying figuring it out, even though it seems to be taking _way_ longer than it should.

 **Link to work**: [Grid Game](https://github.com/flinksey/Grid-Game)

+### Day 22: September 8, 2020

+**Today's Progress**: Continued working on one of my final assignments.
+Amazingly, it took me two hours to debug some code for one of the items and it ended up being just 3 lines long.

+**Thoughts**: Today wasn't eventful, but I would say it was productive.
+It was frustating but also amusing, because of how simple it actually was.
+But overall, I'm just glad that I've made some progress on my assignments.
+My next semester's starting in 2 days, so it's going to be interesting how everything meshes.